FahimFBA/FahimFBA/README.md

 Basically I like to work with Python, Java, C, C++, Markdown and so on.
 My preferable operarting system is Linux and Windows.
 *⚡Fun fact: I have experimented with more than 91 Linux distros till now. 😎 My favorite Linux Distributions are [Vanilla Arch](https://archlinux.org/) and [Archcraft](https://archcraft.io/).*

+However, after all of this, I came to a realization, and you can take a note from my experience as well.
+> Use whatever you like, any Operating System you like, any Linux distro you like which also works perfectly for you.
+Avoid wasting time in unnecessary continuous distro hopping.
+Distro war has become a common phenomenon and that is basically destroying the original purpose of the Linux OS.

 I forgot to mention that I also love **Windows 10** and **Windows 11** so much. 😊

 I also like to teach others about programming and technical stuff.
 I have two YouTube Brand channels.
 [In one channel, I publish English content](https://www.youtube.com/channel/UCG97GCUifMS2Vm28tgXQi0Q); [in the other channel, I publish Bengali content](https://www.youtube.com/c/InnovationWithIphim).